Meridan Plains, Queensland: History

 Meridan Plains is named either using a corruption of a Kabi language word meaning place of kangaroos or dingoes, or after the birthplace of John Westaway in Devonshire, England.

 In early 1861 the tender of Edmund Lander was accepted, by the Commissioner for Crown Lands, for the 25 sqmi pastoral run of Mooloolah Plains in the Wide Bay and Burnett District.
 A year later the lease was transferred to John Westaway.

 Lander went on to select 80 acre in 1869 on the main coach road between Brisbane and Gympie at the Mooloolah Bridge.
 On this property the Mooloolah Post Office was conducted.

 A postal receiving office was established at Mooloolah Plains in charge of Mr. W. H. Westaway in 1874, and in 1890 the office's name was changed to Meridan.

 Pacific Lutheran College opened on 26 September 2001.

 The primary campus of Meridan State College opened on 1 January 2006, junior secondary in 2008 and the senior secondary campus in 2010.

-On 14 June 2019 the boundaries of the localities of Bells Creek and Meridan Plains were reduce to create the new localities of Banya, Corbould Park, Gagalba and Nirimba to accommodate future suburban growth in the Caloundra South Priority Development Area.
+On 14 June 2019 the boundaries of the localities of Bells Creek and Meridan Plains were reduced to create the new localities of Banya, Corbould Park, Gagalba and Nirimba to accommodate future suburban growth in the Caloundra South Priority Development Area.